aabbtree77/aabbtree77.github.io/about/about.md

 Vilnius, 2023-2024.

-A MERN app to log the geolocation of the last 50 visitors of this homepage, uses MongoDB Atlas services.
+A MERN app to log geolocation of the last 50 visitors of this homepage.
+It uses MongoDB Atlas as a database, render.com for a server (cold starts...), and github pages (frontend).

 <br>